billvanyo-zz/tree_printer/README.md

 It hasn't been optimized for run time efficiency, but since we're talking about printing in ASCII, I figured it's not going to be used on very large trees.
 It does have some nice features though.

  1. It makes efficient use of space in that a large subtree extends under a smaller one as much as possible.
+ 2. It's generic, working for any binary tree data objects, as long as you can provide functions (lambda functions will do) to get a nodes label as a String, and to get the left and right sub-nodes.
- 2. There's a parameter to set the minimum horizontal space between node labels.
+ 3. There's a parameter to set the minimum horizontal space between node labels.
- 3. Node labels are strings of arbitrary length.
+ 4. Node labels are strings of arbitrary length.
- 4. In addition to a method for printing a single tree, there's a method for printing a list of trees horizontally across the page (with a parameter for page width), using as many rows as necessary.
+ 5. In addition to a method for printing a single tree, there's a method for printing a list of trees horizontally across the page (with a parameter for page width), using as many rows as necessary.
- 5. There's an option to print trees with diagonal branches (using slash and backslash characters) or with horizontal branches (using ascii box drawing characters).
+ 6. There's an option to print trees with diagonal branches (using slash and backslash characters) or with horizontal branches (using ascii box drawing characters).
 The latter is more compact and makes tree levels more visually clear.
- 6. It works.
+ 7. It works.

 Some demo/test programs are included.